 - Network Protection.
 In addition to sophisticated system monitoring and logging, we have implemented two-factor authentication for all server access across our production environment.
 Firewalls are configured according to industry best practices, using AWS security groups, network segmentation, and real-time intrusion monitoring.

 - Product security practices.
 New features, significant functionality, and design changes go through a security review process facilitated by the security team.
 In addition, our code is audited with automated static analysis software, tested, and manually peer-reviewed prior to being deployed to production.
 The security team works closely with development teams to resolve any additional security concerns that may arise during development.
 Retool also operates a security bug bounty program.
 Security researchers around the world continuously test the security of the Retool services, and report issues via the program.
-More details of this program are available at our Security page.
+For more program details please reach out to firstname.lastname@example.org.

 - Team-wide two-factor authentication.
 Administrators can require all users to set up two-factor authentication on their accounts.
 Instructions for doing this are available in our Documentation.